 An eligible child born on or between:

 - 1 April and 31 August - can apply online for free childcare for 2 year olds from 1 April.
-If the application is approved, can then access a free place from the beginning of the September term following their second birthday
+If the application is approved, can then access a free place from the beginning of the term starting in September, following their second birthday.

 - 1 September and 31 December - can apply online for free childcare for 2 year olds from 1 September.
-If the application is approved, can then access a free place from the beginning of the January term following their second birthday
+If the application is approved, can then access a free place from the beginning of the term starting in January, following their second birthday.

 - 1 January and 31 March - can apply online for free childcare for 2 year olds from 1 January.
-If the application is approved, can then access a free place from the beginning of the April term following their second birthday.
+If the application is approved, can then access a free place from the beginning of the term starting in April, following their second birthday.

 3 How to apply